barlo97/Game/First_Steps.md

 and how fast/slow the framerate is.FixedUpdate is used for being in-step with the physics engine, so anything that needs to be applied to a rigidbody should happen in FixedUpdate

+LateUpdate is called after all Update functions have been called.
+This is useful to order script execution.
+For example a follow camera should always be implemeneted in here because it tracks objects that might have moved inside Update.
+All of the code inside the Update method will be executed before the LateUpdate is called.
+By the time LateUpdate is called our cube has already moved.